Remote Sensing and Geographic Information Systems - PgDip, MSc

 Additional mandatory costs

-This course has very few additional mandatory costs and the majority of reading material is available free of charge via the University's electronic library resources.
-Our libraries are a valuable resource with an extensive collection of online books and journals but you will be expected to purchase a small number of textbooks during the course.
+This course has very few additional mandatory costs and most of the reading material is available free of charge via the University's electronic library resources.
+Our libraries are a valuable resource with an extensive collection of online books and journals, but you will be expected to purchase a small number of textbooks during the course.
 However, costs are kept as low as possible and are not likely to exceed £150 in total.

 You will need a PC or laptop with a minimum of 4 GB RAM (preferably higher) and a CPU speed of at least 2.2 GHz.
 As ArcGIS and Erdas Imagine only run on Windows, a Windows-based PC or laptop (rather than Mac) is required.